Monsters of Man (2020) Review

 Unfortunately, things go wrong, and a nearby village becomes collateral damage.
 Realizing a group of doctors has witnessed this, the robots are ordered to eliminate them.
 What they don’t realize is that Mason (Brett Tutor), a former SEAL, was living in the village.
 And he’s still alive.

 Monsters of Man takes the first half-hour or so to set up.
 And there’s a fairly large number of characters to introduce.
 Apart from the Major, there’s a team of four on-site led by Boller ( Jose Rosete, Bad President, Battlefield 2025).
-There are six doctors including Jordan (Paul Haapaniemi, Break Even) and Wendy (Tatjana Marjanovic, Great White, Purgatory).
+There are six doctors including Jordan (Paul Haapaniemi, Break Even) and Wendy (Tatjana Marjanovic, Great White, Shelter in Place).

 Most of the locals apart from Keala (Ma Rynet) and her son Leap (Ly Ty) don’t last long enough to need an introduction.
 This was a missed opportunity.
 Monsters of Men was filmed in Cambodia, and as Jailbreak and The Prey have proven, there are plenty of talented martial artists and stunt people there.